 This course will provide you with the knowledge and understanding of facts, principles and concepts from different areas of chemistry.

 Topics include physical chemistry such as amount of substance, kinetics, thermodynamics, equilibria, electrode potentials and acids and bases.
 Inorganic chemistry topics include alkaline earth metals, halogens, period 3 elements, transition elements and reactions of ions in aqueous solution.
-Relevant practical skills from a range of boardspecified experiments have to be done over the two years of A level.
+Relevant practical skills from a range of specified experiments have to be done over the two years of A level.
 Paper 1 is worth 35% of the A level course.

 Topics include all physical chemistry rate equations.
 All organic chemistry such as alkanes and alkenes, organic analysis, carbonyl compounds, aromatics, amines, polymers, amino acids, proteins and DNA and NMR spectroscopy.
 Relevant practical skills from a range of board-specified experiments have to be done over the two years of A level.
 Paper 2 is worth 35% of the A level course.

-Topics can be from ANY content and from ANY practical skills.
+Topics can be from any content and from any practical skills.
 Paper 3 is worth 30% of the total A level course.

-Many students who study A level chemistry will go onto Higher Education.
+Many learners who study A level chemistry will go onto Higher Education.
 Many science-based degrees such as biomedical science, forensic science, environmental science, pharmacy and other medical sciences, material science and many more require chemistry as an essential part of the entry requirement.